What is Inheritance Litigation?

 - Reforming or modifying a trust

 - Claims by and against the Decedent’s estate

-- Challenging beneficiary designations on IRA’s, life insurance policies, and bank accounts
+- Challenging beneficiary designations on life insurance policies, bank accounts and other non-probate assets

 Frequently, inheritance litigation can be anticipated.
 The following situations are common causes of inheritance litigation.

 Estate plans that do not treat siblings equally, or disinherit a child, often result in inheritance litigation.
 An estate plan leaving decedent’s estate to a non-family member is also a common situation that breeds inheritance litigation.
 For example, perhaps a caregiver that cared for the decedent during the last few months of decedent’s life suddenly becomes the primary beneficiary of decedent’s estate.
 Decedent’s the prior plan divided decedent’s assets equally between decedent’s children.
 Decedent’s children are now completely disinherited.
 Or, perhaps a late-in-life spouse, markedly younger than the decedent, inherits all of decedent’s assets.
 Perhaps one sibling is left the entire estate. while the remaining children are suddenly cut out.
 In all of these instances, inheritance litigation can be anticipated.

 Families that simply do not get along, or that contain one “bad apple” are often involved in inheritance litigation.
 Often a decedent will explain why the will is structured the way it is, but it is perceived as inequitable by one member of the family.
 A very common scenario is children of a first marriage fighting with the second spouse.
 Often times when people enter into a second, later-in-life marriage, they will enter into a prenuptial agreement so that children from a first marriage are protected.
 Unfortunately, even with such planning, inheritance litigation can sometimes not be avoided when a family member feels wronged.